tombenner/nui/README.md

 #### What versions of iOS are supported?

-NUI is tested on iOS 5.1.
-If you find bugs in iOS 6+, definitely feel free to let me know and/or contribute fixes!
+NUI has been tested on both iOS 5.1 and iOS 6.0.

 #### What advantages does this have over UIAppearance?